Skip to content

 Secure remote access

 Remote access is where the largest number of real sites fail, because it is the control most often added under time pressure and least often reviewed afterwards.
-The recurring failure modes are a controller or SCADA server exposed directly to the internet, a vendor VPN that was set up for a commissioning visit and never removed, and shared engineering credentials that nobody can attribute to a person.
+The recurring failure modes are a controller or SCADA server exposed directly to the internet, a vendor VPN set up for a commissioning visit and never removed, and shared engineering credentials nobody can attribute to a person.

 • All remote access routes through a managed broker or jump host in the OT/IT demilitarised zone, never directly to a controller or SCADA server.